blakexcosta/Launchcode-Chapter-15-Studio/README.md

    new file:  communication-log/communication-log/Program.cs
    new file:  communication-log/communication-log/communication-log.csproj
 ```
+`git add .` will add all the files in your current local folder to the *staging area*, this *staging area* basically tells git "Hey git, I want to add these files to be committed".

-4. The output tells us that the files are staged.
+4. Now, The output tells us that the files are staged.
 Now let’s  `commit`.
 After that, we can see a record of our progress by using  `git  log`.

 ```